OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/low_level_app.md

 Remember that the proxy is the contract that will receive the calls and hold the storage, while delegating its behavior to the implementation contract, enabling us to upgrade it.

-### Link a standard library
+### Link an EVM package

 Now let's suppose we want to give some sort of retribution to the donors, so we mint new [ERC721](http://erc721.org/) cryptocollectibles for each donation.

-In order to do this, we link the [ZeppelinOS standard library](stdlib.md) to our application by running:
+In order to do this, we link the [ZeppelinOS EVM package](stdlib.md) to our application by running:

 ```sh
 npm install openzeppelin-zos